-TherapyNotes charges just $0.14 per ERA, less than the cost of a stamp.
-In order to receive ERAs in TherapyNotes, you must enroll with each payer you wish to receive ERAs from.
-Most payers require additional paperwork in order to enroll to receive ERAs.
-For more information, read Electronic Remittance Advice (ERA) Enrollment.
+TherapyNotes charges just $0.14 per claim on an ERA, less than the cost of a stamp.
+In order to receive ERA in TherapyNotes, you must enroll with each payer you wish to receive ERA from.
+Most payers require additional paperwork in order to enroll to receive ERA.
+For more information, read Enroll to Receive Electronic Remittance Advice (ERA).

-Receiving ERAs is a straightforward process and allows for a shorter turnaround on claims.
-If you are enrolled to receive ERAs from a payer, that payer will send an ERA to our clearinghouse, Change Healthcare, whenever they receive and process an insurance claim.
+Receiving ERA is a straightforward process and allows for a shorter turnaround on claims.
+If you are enrolled to receive ERA from a payer, that payer will send an ERA to our clearinghouse, Change Healthcare, whenever they receive and process an insurance claim.
 Afterwards, Change Healthcare routes the ERA directly into your account.
 Once the ERA is received, our assisted ERA payment posting will help you process the ERA and record the payment.
-To learn more about how to post ERA payments, read How To: Post ERA Payments.
+To learn more about how to post ERA payments, read Post ERA Payments.

-In order to receive ERAs, you must have TherapyNotes' electronic billing features enabled for your practice.
+In order to receive ERA, you must have TherapyNotes' electronic billing features enabled for your practice.

-To enable electronic billing, EDI claims, and ERAs:
+To enable electronic billing, EDI claims, and ERA:

 Note: Both Practice Billers and Practice Administrators can complete this step.

 - Click the User Icon > Settings > Practice Billing

 - Select the Enable Electronic Claims and ERA checkbox

 For more information about setting up your account for billing in TherapyNotes, read Quick Start: Billing.